Shahdabdalla123/connect-4-/Alphabeta/readme.txt

- Connext 4 minimax with alphabeta algoritm in python
+ Connect 4 minimax with alphabeta algoritm in python